 Let me poke a hole in all of that for you.
 There is a reason gyms are piled high with sweaty bodies wearing brand new spandex in January, yet you could march a drum band through that same place in February.
 When we decide we are going to make changes suddenly, and completely, we are destined for the junk pile of hopes and dreams.
 New Year’s resolutions are the first lie.

 In January, you may read motivational articles.
-You find yourself weeping a small tear of inspiration and determination, but it is a false flag my friend.
+You find yourself weeping a small tear of inspiration and determination, but it is a false flag, my friend.
 When you do finally start to make the changes of which you dream, the crying will be ugly.

 A little advice about promises you make to yourself:

-If you’re plan is to lose a few pounds, chances are pretty good that you just dug your resolution list out of the back of the fridge, where it has been every year for your entire middle age.
+If your plan is to lose a few pounds, chances are pretty good that you just dug your resolution list out of the back of the fridge, where it has been every year for your entire middle age.

 You are probably a bit, or a lot fat and you will always be at least a smidge unhappy about it.
 That is just how it goes.
 Suddenly upending your entire grocery list and rearranging your daily schedule to include a long jog in order to shed your blubbery suit is not going to last.
 The sad reality is that this approach only works for 5% of people.
 Try moderation, rumour has it that sometimes works.

-Same is true for taking up running, not only is it only for the few and the crazy, you shouldn’t post on line about it.
+Same is true for taking up running, not only is it only for the few and the crazy, you shouldn’t post online about it.
 Nobody cares.

 So you want to quit smoking?
 Good plan cupcake.
 Smoking is stupid, and yes, people judge you for it.
 It makes you smell like smoked goat and slowly turns your face grey.
 You know you need to give it up, you have tried before.
 Chance are it won’t work, even if you declare it on Facebook.
 You will sneak one, and it will be over for another year.
 Try this: get meds and use them.
 Maybe if you stop now, you can avoid being that sad loser carting an oxygen tank at your daughter’s wedding.